-Learning new things is an important part of growing up.
+Learning new things is an integral part of growing up.
 Whether your child has a talent for outdoor adventures or leading the team, joining boy scouts or girl scouts can be an unforgettable experience!
-Find out the differences between Boy Scouts of America and Girl Scouts of the USA, their activities and organization, here!
+Find out the differences between Boy Scouts of America and Girl Scouts of the USA, their activities, and organization, here!

 From biking and swimming to learning to cook, there are plenty of activities out there for kids.
 But there can be more to new activities than all the fun involved – that’s where scouting comes in!
-Most people have heard of boys and girls scouts, and all the fun things they get to do.
+Most people have heard of boys and girls scouts and all the fun things they get to do.
 However, scouting can offer all kinds of learning experiences that will hone talent and build life skills.
-For the young men and women who are interested, girl scouts and boy scouts offer an inspiring experience!
+For the young men and women interested, girl scouts and boy scouts provide an inspiring experience!

 What Do Girl Scouts Do Besides Selling Cookies?

 One of the large scouting organizations is Girl Scouts of the USA.
-They’re especially popular for selling cookies in order to raise money.
-Besides that, girl scouts aim to empower young women and girls to explore their true self along with skills based on the four pillars of the Girl Scouts:
+They're primarily known for selling cookies to raise money.
+Besides that, girl scouts aim to empower young women and girls to explore their authentic selves along with skills based on the four pillars of the Girl Scouts:

 - Science, technology, engineering, and math (STEM)